As a Commonwealth country, Kenya’s legal system descends from English common law.

 In sectors with restrictions on shareholding (aviation, construction, insurance, mining, engineering, private security, ICT), foreign investors are required to ensure that the local content threshold is met, either at the time of applying for approvals or within a prescribed period of time.

-A foreign investor may appeal against the decision of an administrative body where the investor is aggrieved by such decision, either in accordance with the legislation governing the particular sector or in accordance with legislation relating to public procurement.
+A foreign investor may appeal against the decision of an administrative body if they are aggrieved by such decision, in accordance with the legislation either governing the particular sector or relating to public procurement.

 Company Limited by Shares